 - Provide current information to students on university/college articulation issues.

-- Function as a collector, disseminator, and interpreter of educational and occupational materials.
+- Function as a collector, disseminator, and interpreter of educational and career materials.

 - Participate in student-related research and evaluation of effectiveness of academic advising services.

 - Serve on institutional committees related to the welfare of students, as requested by the supervisor.

 - Assist the admissions staff in outreach activities and high school programs.